Medicare Reimbursement for Fluorescein and ICG Angiography (Zeiss)

 A: The 2017 national Medicare Physician Fee Schedule amounts are as follows.
 These amounts are adjusted in each area by local wage indices.
 Other payers set their own rates, which may differ significantly from Medicare’s.

-Effective 2017, the codes are defined as “unilateral or bilateral” so are paid once whether one or both eyes are tested.
+Since 2017, the codes are defined as “unilateral or bilateral” so are paid once whether one or both eyes are tested.

 Each code is subject to Medicare’s Multiple Procedure Payment Reduction (MPPR).
 This reduces the allowable for the technical component of the second and/or lesser-valued test when more than one test is performed on the same day.